Volume 30, Number 9—September 2024

 During 1961–1980 in the Araripe Plateau focus, 551 human plague cases were reported; 292 were in the state of Pernambuco, 240 in the state of Ceará, and only 1 in the state of Piauí (Appendix 1 Figure 2, panels A, B).
 However, we excluded 18 cases in Pernambuco from the spatial analysis because case locations were unknown.

 Human plague cases were concentrated mostly at the foothills of the Araripe Plateau, in regions of lower altitude, but close to the plateau’s slope (Figure 1).
 KDE analysis concentrated the plague risk more intensely in 3 areas of lower altitude in the municipalities of Exu, Bodocó, and Araripina, and those areas are closed in by concave cliffs (Figure 1).
 Conversely, only a few cases were reported on the top of the plateau.
 To overcome bias of heterogeneous population density, we performed a SaTScan analysis using the census tracts as geographic areas, which confirmed the findings from the KDE analysis.
 Furthermore, the estimated relative risk for the population living within the radius of 2 areas were much higher than for the surrounding areas; 5.29-fold higher in area A and 24.67-fold higher in area B (Figure 1).
-The year-by-year dynamics of plague cases in the region was clearly visible (Video).
+The year-by-year dynamics of plague cases in the region were clearly visible (Video).

 Effect of Eco-Epidemiologic and Climatic Variables on the Dynamics of Human Plague Cases